 FL v.
 Susan Lorincz: Knocking Neighbor Shooting Trial

 OCALA, Fla.
-(Court TV) — A Florida woman has been convicted in the fatal shooting a neighbor.
+(Court TV) — A Florida woman convicted in the fatal shooting of her neighbor has been sentenced to 25 years in prison.

 combo image of two women